 Being a small town, Welaka does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Welaka is quite a bit lower than the national average among all cities of 21.84%: just 12.02% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Welaka with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.02% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Welaka in 2022 was $27,844, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $111,376 for a family of four.
 Welaka also has one of the higher rates of people living in poverty in the nation, with 31.43% of its population below the federal poverty line.